-- A voter must be a representative of a PWG Member Organization. - Votes are counted on an organization basis. - Plenary voting occurs at plenary sessions, so participation in the plenary is required for voting. - Voting is not a requirement for declaring rough consensus, unless specifically requested by a member with voting rights.
+- A voter must be a representative of a PWG Member Organization. - Each PWG Member Organization may cast only one vote.
+Votes are counted on an organization basis. - Plenary voting occurs at plenary sessions, so participation in the plenary is required for voting. - Voting is not a requirement for declaring rough consensus, unless specifically requested by a member with voting rights.